-- the identification, measurement, monitoring, reporting and mitigation of key financial and non-financial risks affecting MCAN's strategy, capital, liquidity and financial position; - the management of MCAN's risk profile in alignment with MCAN's Board approved risk appetite and strategic plan: - MCAN's risk culture and the effectiveness of MCAN's risk management practices; - MCAN's capacity to withstand and effectively respond to potential adverse events; - MCAN's compliance with key regulatory and legislative requirements; and - the performance of MCAN's Risk Management and Compliance functions.
+- the identification, measurement, monitoring, reporting and mitigation of key financial and non-financial risks affecting MCAN's strategy, capital, liquidity and financial position; - the management of MCAN's risk profile in alignment with the Board's approved risk appetite and strategic plan; - MCAN's risk culture and the effectiveness of MCAN's risk management practices; - MCAN's capacity to withstand and effectively respond to potential adverse events;

+- MCAN's compliance with key regulatory and legislative requirements; and - the performance of MCAN's Risk Management and Compliance functions.

-At March 13, 2020, the ERM & Compliance Committee was comprised of:
+At March 11, 2022, the ERM & Compliance Committee was comprised of:

+- Brian W. Chu,

-- Verna E. Cuthbert,
+- John E. Coke,

-- Gordon J. Herridge,

-- Loraine D. McIntosh (Chair), and
+- Philip C. Gillin (Chair), and

-- Derek G. Sutherland.
+- Gaelen J. Morphet.